ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_groups.rst

 * Shared code can be placed into ``lib/ansible/module_utils/``
 * Shared documentation (for example describing common arguments) can be placed in ``lib/ansible/utils/module_docs_fragments/``.
 * With great power comes great responsiblity: Ansible module maintainers have a duty to help keep modules up to date.
 As with all successful community projects, module maintainers should keep a watchful eye for reported issues and contributions.
-* Although not required, unit and/or integration tests are strongly recomended.
+* Although not required, unit and/or integration tests are strongly recommended.
 Unit tests are especially valuable when external resources (such as cloud or network devices) are required.
 For more information see ``test/`` and the `Testing Working Group <https://github.com/ansible/community/blob/master/MEETINGS.md>`_.

 Naming Convention
 `````````````````